namcuongtp2000/Japanese_Learning_Tools_Chatbot/README.md

 For now, I just supported 6 languages as following: English, Vietnamese, Japanese, Korean, French and Chinese.
 Sorry you guys but I'm lazy to put more if/else in my code, it's because I'm just a newbie.
 If I made any mistakes, I will try to correct, optimize my algorithms and practice my coding skills more and more.

 Add exception and pass speaking Japanese in 'japanese_dictionary_gui.py' when microphone can't recognize your speech .
 Error results: '<speech_recognition.audio.AudioData object at 0000x...>'

+Sometimes, Google APIs such as speech_recognition(Speech to text) or gTTS(text to speech) required you must have a good and stable internet connection.
+You should make sure you're online to use these features.
+Or you can replace Google APIs Speech to Text or Text to Speech (Natural Voice Speakers) by other providers may make this app better (however, you must pay to use most of them).

 Update scan japanese from images.